 Platform White Line

 A wide White Line runs along the edge of the platform to highlight the edge.

 Coloured paving indicates an uncontrolled pedestrian crossing across the tramway.

 Lozenge shaped paving is located 550mm from the edge of the platform and runs parallel to and along the full length of the platform.
 This informs passengers they are approaching the platform edge.

 Corduroy paving is used to warn pedestrians that they are approaching a hazard and should proceed with caution.
 It is used to identify the presence of specific hazards including steps, where a path or pavement joins a shared route (shared cycle and footpath) and at the bottom of ramped approaches to Luas platforms.

 Tactile paving with a blister surface is used to warn pedestrians where a pavement ends and a carriageway begins, in locations where there is no kerb.

-If you have any questions please contact Luas Customer Care by LoCAll 1850 300 604 or by email firstname.lastname@example.org
+If you have any questions please contact Luas Customer Service by LoCAll 1850 300 604 or by email firstname.lastname@example.org